 The custom gait move can also be driven through the tablet’s choreograpy drive screen using the tablet’s joysticks.
 See Tablet Choreography Mode for further details on playing choreography sequences through the tablet.

 A Hildebrand-style gait diagram (see wikipedia is provided for Custom Gait as currently configured in the left panel of the Move Configuration tab in Choreographer.
-For each foot in the diagram (FL, FR, HL, HR), black regions of the diagram indicate periods of time where a foot is in contact with the ground, and white regions indicate periods of time when a foot is in the air.
+For each foot in the diagram (FL, FR, HL, HR), black regions of the diagram indicate periods of time when a foot is in contact with the ground, and white regions indicate periods of time when a foot is in the air.
 The phase sliders control the beginning and end of the white region.
 Some types of configuration errors will be indicated in red on the diagram.

 Several preset gait patterns are provided in a pulldown menu where the “Reset to Default Parameters” button is for most moves.
 Select the desired preset, then click the “Apply” button.
 Note that presets only modify a subset of parameters.
 Presets with the prefix “gait” will only impact

 cycle_duration and phase parameters.

 Fast stepping is often easier than slow stepping, especially when fewer feet are on the ground.
 Try starting with a faster